Linux containers on Windows

 Work in progress

-Ongoing progress in the Moby project can be tracked on GitHub
+LCOW is under active development.
+Track ongoing progress in the Moby project on GitHub

 Bind mounting volumes with